kimwalisch/primecount/doc/Partial-Sieve-Function.md

 # Optimizations

 There are a large number of known optimizations, that can be used in conjunction with the recursive phi(x, a) formula and which, when combined, can speed up the computation by many orders for magnitude.
-I will now briefly describe all known optimizations and then, at the end of this document, present a new optimization that I have devised and that has first been implemented in primecount.
+I will now briefly describe all known optimizations, and then further down I will present a new optimization that I have devised and that has first been implemented in primecount.

 ### phi(x, a) = (x / pp) * φ(pp) + phi(x % pp, a)